thomasrogers03/bloom/docs/MAP_GEOMETRY.md

 Modified Movement: The first vertex of the wall will be moved along the x/y plane based on the movement of the mouse and the direction of the camera.

+### Floors and Ceilings

+Default Movement: The floor/ceiling will be moved up/down based on mouse movement.

+Modified Movement: None

+Additionally, it is possible to move everything up/down in a sector by pressing `Page Up` or `Page Down` on the floor or ceiling of the sector.

 ## Extruding Geometry

 It's possible to quickly create a new sector from a wall, for example to create a hallway.
 Simply select the wall and press shift + space.
 Doing so will "extrude" the wall outwards as shown below: